lenin-24/Dhaka-University/Windows Forensic(Part 1).md

 **Answer:**
 `e46414fdc2bb1a9012896799435f7dea1ce18143`

-Question 2: File System of Primary Volume
+## Question 2: File System of Primary Volume

-Steps:
+**Steps:**

 In Autopsy, expand "Data Sources"
 Click the "Lab_Image.E01"
-in table click "Text"
+In the table, click "Text"
-there you will see it is of NTFS type
+There you will see it is of NTFS type
 Also, in your current view, you’re seeing the files and folders inside the file system (e.g., $OrphanFiles, Users, Windows, etc.), which strongly suggests it is NTFS.

+**Answer:**
+`NTFS`

+---

-Question 3: Operating System Name
+## Question 3: Operating System Name

-Steps:
+**Steps:**

 Navigate to: Data Sources → Lab_Image.E01
+In the table, click "Data Artifacts"
+There, in Program Name, you will see the answer.
+Or
-on the table click "Data Artifacts" there in Program name you will see ans. or go to Data Artifacts in left panel than click "Operating System Info" on the table click "Data Artifacts" there in Program name you will see ans.
+Go to Data Artifacts in left panel, then click "Operating System Info"
+In the table, check the "OS Name" or "Program Name" field.

+**Answer:**
+`Microsoft Windows 10 Pro`

+---

-Question 4: Registered Owner
+## Question 4: Registered Owner

-Steps:
+**Steps:**

 Navigate to registry hives
 Go to: Data Sources → Volume → Windows → System32 → config → SOFTWARE
 Use Autopsy's registry viewer or:
-Use "Keyword Search" to search for "RegisteredOwner" or
+Use "Keyword Search" to search for "RegisteredOwner"
+Or
-Look in SOFTWARE registry hive in table at:
+Look in SOFTWARE registry hive at:
-Microsoft\Windows NT\CurrentVersion\RegisteredOwner
+`Microsoft\Windows NT\CurrentVersion\RegisteredOwner`
 Alternative method:
 Check "OS Account" in the left panel
-Or search for "RegisteredOwner" in keyword search
+Or search for "RegisteredOwner" in keyword search.

+**Answer:**
+`Randy Prakken`

+---

-Question 5: Computer Name
+## Question 5: Computer Name

-Steps:
+**Steps:**

-Go to registry analysis of config file of system32 Navigate to: SYSTEM registry hive
+Go to registry analysis of config file of system32
+Navigate to: SYSTEM registry hive
-Look at: SYSTEM\ControlSet001\Control\ComputerName\ComputerName\ComputerName
+Look at:
+`SYSTEM\ControlSet001\Control\ComputerName\ComputerName\ComputerName`

-there is the ans
+There is the answer.

+**Answer:**
+`DESKTOP-8VQ4R1N`

+---

-Question 6: Which user has "Good Bye Blue Sky.txt"?
+## Question 6: Which user has "Good Bye Blue Sky.txt"?

-Steps:
+**Steps:**

 Use "File Search" feature
-In the search box at top right, type: Good Bye Blue Sky.txt Look at the file path to determine which user directory it's in The path will be: C:\Users\[USERNAME]\...
+In the search box at top right, type: `Good Bye Blue Sky.txt`
+Look at the file path to determine which user directory it's in

-Question 7 ????
+The path will be: `C:\Users\[USERNAME]\...`

+**Answer:**
+`Randy`

+---

-Question 8: USB Device Serial Number (Kingston DataTraveler)
+## Question 8: USB Device Serial Number (Kingston DataTraveler)

-Steps:
+**Steps:**

-Navigate to: C:\Windows\System32\config\SYSTEM
+Navigate to: `C:\Windows\System32\config\SYSTEM`
 Open SYSTEM registry hive
-Look for: SYSTEM\CurrentControlSet\Enum\USBSTOR
+Look for:
+`SYSTEM\CurrentControlSet\Enum\USBSTOR`
 Find Kingston DataTraveler entries
 Check the serial number/Device ID

+**Answer:**
+`001CC0EC368FFC415A3432D2`

+---

-Question 9: Password Manager Software
+## Question 9: Password Manager Software

+**Steps:**

 Go to "Data Artifacts" → "Installed Programs"
-Look for Password manager in Keyword Search you need to find "Installed Program Artifact" there you will see the software (KeePass, LastPass, 1Password, Bitwarden, etc)
+Look for password manager in Keyword Search
+You need to find "Installed Program Artifact"
+There you will see the software (KeePass, LastPass, 1Password, Bitwarden, etc)

+**Answer:**
+`KeePass Password Safe 2.55`

+---

-Question 11: Size of pdf.pdf
+## Question 11: Size of pdf.pdf

-Steps:
+**Steps:**

 Navigate through user directories manually
 Use "File Types" → "Documents" → "PDF"
 Filter or search for "pdf.pdf"
+Check file size in details pane or right-click → properties

+**Answer:**
+`102645 bytes`

+---

-Question 12: User Account with letterlegal5.doc
+## Question 12: User Account with letterlegal5.doc

+**Steps:**

+Use "File Types" → "Documents" → search by file name
+Click on file `letterlegal5.doc`
-Use "File Types" → "Documents" → file name click on file than in the table below see in text header there is meta data written  meta:last-author: Randy Prakken
+In the table below, see in text header there is metadata written:
+`meta:last-author: Randy Prakken`

+**Answer:**
+`Randy Prakken`